 1928 – the 1940s

-The semicircle of the sun formed the basis for a small dark gray car.
-The car stood on a long horizontal line and was surrounded by inscriptions.
+The sun’s semicircle formed the basis for a small dark gray car.
+The car stood on a long horizontal line, surrounded by inscriptions.
 The phrase “PROTECTED BY” formed an arch at the top.
 On the left was the word “FARMERS”; on the right was “AUTOMOBILE,” and below was “INTER INSURANCE EXCHANGE.”
-The bold red font was used for the text, and only “INTER” and “EXCHANGE” were written in thin black letters.
+The text was set in bold red, and only “INTER” and “EXCHANGE” were written in thin black letters.
 The base on which the beams were placed was red.
 The frame and the sun are light yellow, while the shadows and outlines are dark gray.

 1940s – 2013

 During this period, a new important element appeared on the Farmers Insurance emblem: a large red shield.
 It occupied the central part, and in the background was a white-and-blue composition of the sun and a high arch.
-The rays had different sizes and, even more so, now resembled sword blades because they had pointed ends.
+The rays varied in size and, even more so, now resembled sword blades with pointed ends.
 Inside the shield was a white three-level inscription, “FARMERS INSURANCE GROUP.”
-All letters were capital, bold, and had no serifs.
+All letters were in capital letters, bold, and sans serif.
 In a frame under the sun, the phrase “Symbol of Superior Service” was in blue.

 At the very bottom, there was a place for a few more inscriptions.
 The first is the wordmark “FARMERS,” consisting of contrasting glyphs with short, sharp serifs.
 And in the second line was the phrase “Gets you back where you belong,” with a dot at the end.
 It was black and smaller than the brand name.
 The designers specifically placed the company’s motto on the logo to emphasize its advantages and show the advertising concept.